yrhee/zvm_exporter/CONTRIBUTING.md

 Use your real name and a valid email address.

-We use GitCop to check whether the commit messages comply the rules.

 Example commit message:
 ```
 Add tests for requester.py

-It adds tests that verify the send_request function by sending dummy responses using httpretty.
+It adds tests that verify the send_request function by sending dummy responses
+using httpretty.

 Signed-off-by: Ye Na Rhee <yrhee@de.ibm.com>
 ```